openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 ```

 `thingId` can have any value, but will be set to the same value as the actionId parameter if discovery is used.

+`"Label"` is een optional label for the thing.

+`@ "Location"` is optional, and represents the location of the thing.
+Auto-discovery would have assigned a value automatically.

 The `actionId` parameter is the unique ip Interface Object ID (`ipInterfaceObjectId`) as automatically assigned in the Niko Home Control Controller when programming the Niko Home Control system using the Niko Home Control programming software.
 It is not directly visible in the Niko Home Control programming or user software, but will be detected and automatically set by openHAB discovery.
 For textual configuration, you can be manually retrieve it from the content of the .nhcp configuration file created by the programming software.
 Open the file with an unzip tool to read it's content.